Suffolk Car Accident Lawyer

 If you have sustained or caused a personal injury in an automobile accident, you may be eligible to collect financial compensation.
-If the accident was caused due to a lack of response or attentiveness, this is known as negligence.
+When an accident results from inattention or a lack of quick response, the law considers it negligence.

 Negligence can occur as a result of: